sam-mantey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays the first 10 lines of a file

 6-third_line
 Displaying the contents of a specific line in the file

+7-file
+Creating a flie containg a text